-I invite you to join me and a select group of fellow travelers on Hipp Kitchen’s next mindful culinary adventure, The BLiSS Trip (Barcelona, Lisbon, San Sebastian), September 21 to October 5, 2017.
+I invite you to join me and a select group of fellow travelers on Hipp Kitchen’s next mindful culinary adventure, The BLiSS* Trip, September 21 to October 5, 2017.

->

-> The Iberian Peninsula has four classic cuisines — Spanish, Catalan, Basque and Portuguese — and we’ll explore each one, with culinary tour professionals taking us to the best places.
+The Iberian Peninsula has four classic cuisines — Spanish, Catalan, Basque and Portuguese — and we’ll explore each one, with culinary tour professionals taking us to the best places.
 History and architecture tours will also be given.
 Our hotels are in the heart of it all, with direct access to magnificent scenery, shopping, and wine.
 During each city’s stay there’ll be one free day to allow for plenty of unstructured exploration.

 As with all my trips, I will demonstrate simple mindfulness techniques that will allow us to bring our attention to the present moment.
 We remember what we are present to.
 I want all of us to have a thrilling two weeks and a lifetime of memories.

 The Chef’s Tour to France in 2010 was a once in a lifetime experience.
 We completely immersed ourselves in the food and wine in the South of France, as well as Paris.
 My enjoyment of the adventure was enhanced by the great group of folks who went, as well as Tom’s expert planning and attention to detail. — Steve M., Personal Chef